By Bill Mefford

 But even with all of that, why do we need to reclaim Jesus?
 What does that even mean?
 The biblical Jesus does not need reclaiming; his disciples attempted to do just that in Mark 9 when they saw someone casting out demons, but who wasn't "with them."
 Jesus refuted their concerns because Jesus just wasn't into religious cleansing.
 Jesus did not feel like he had to guard his "brand."

-But yet, throughout history - from the early Jewish Christians who wanted to ensure that their Jewishness was maintained, to the Emperor Constantine who "Christianized" the Roman Empire (while also Romanizing Christianity), to the battles between Eastern and Western Christianity, to the battles between Luther and the Catholic Church, to the battles between all of the Protestant offshoots, to even more recently, the takeover of the United Methodist Church by evangelicals in order to sexually purify the church - there has always been those who want to cleanse the church from others who, in their eyes, have drifted away from the biblical Jesus.
+But yet, throughout history - from the early Jewish Christians who wanted to ensure that their Jewishness was maintained, to the Emperor Constantine who "Christianized" the Roman Empire (while also Romanizing Christianity), to the battles between Eastern and Western Christianity, to the battles between Luther and the Catholic Church, to the battles between all of the Protestant offshoots, to even more recently, the takeover of the United Methodist Church by fundamentalist leaders in order to sexually purify the church - there has always been those who want to cleanse the church from others who, in their eyes, have drifted away from the biblical Jesus.

 No, I do not want to "reclaim" Jesus.
 I want Jesus to reclaim me; to reclaim his church.